HasteDesign/Registrations-for-WooCommerce/readme.md

 - License: GPLv2 or later
 - License URI: http://www.gnu.org/licenses/gpl-2.0.html

+### Developement

+Clone the plugin to your WordPress dev install and run the following commands from plugin dir:

+- `composer install`
+- `npm install`
+- `npx mix watch`

 ### Description

 Registrations for WooCommerce allows the creation of the **registration** product type.
 Registration products can have dates as variations.